Create an administrative user in Address Manager for BlueCat Gateway.

 Prerequisites: Before performing this task ensure you have already created the BlueCatGateway UDF for the Named User Object Type in Address Manager.

 Create a BlueCat Gateway administrative user in Address Manager with access to the API and GUI.
-You must assign the user either the all or admin BlueCatGateway UDF value in order for the user to be able to view workflows on the BlueCat Gateway user interface.
+You must assign the user either the all or admin BlueCatGateway UDF value to enable the user to view workflows on the BlueCat Gateway user interface.

 By default, the BlueCatGateway UDF all value gives users access to all Gateway workflows; the admin value only permits access to a small subset of workflows.